-WWE Rumors ‘Royal Rumble 2018’: Sudden Massive Change In Betting Odds Hint At Return Of A Retired Superstar
+WWE Rumors ‘Royal Rumble 2018’: Sudden Change In Betting Odds Hint At Return Of A Retired Superstar

 — Brian Campbell (@BCampbellCBS) January 10, 2018

 As far as storylines are concerned, Daniel Bryan has been involved in an on-screen disagreement with Shane McMahon.
-Some rumors did hint that this could lead to a match between them at WrestleMania 34.
-However, with the latest betting odds, it appears that fans might see the return of ‘Yes Movement’ way earlier at Royal Rumble 2018.
+Some rumors hinted that this could lead to a match between them at WrestleMania 34.
+However, with the latest betting odds, it appears that fans might see the return of “Yes Movement” way earlier at Royal Rumble 2018.